Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey

 Loving Minnesota in the summertime is easy.
 With all its opportunities for enjoying the outdoors + (mostly) incredibly awesome weather from late April through early November, it’s nearly an effortless ask.
 I’m pretty certain that summer is the very reason that Minnesotans tolerate winter so well.

 The only negative to summer, if you can even call it that, is trying to cram in all the freshness and outdoor dining of the season.
 I always have a stack of recipes on the ready, for salads, grilling, cocktails, and entertaining in general.
 It’s a never-ending attempt to squeeze in all that deliciousness!
+Sometimes I’ll even double down on the Asian-inspired recipes and make poke bowl to serve with this ramen noodle salad.

 *Here are a few more salad recipes I’m loving right now: this gorgeous Grilled Zucchini Salad with Lemon-Herb Vinaigrette, this fresh chopped Fattoush Salad, and my Individual Caprese Pasta Salads.